CloudDefenseAI/Qina-Hybrid/EKS_CLUSTER_SETUP.md

   name: cdefense-hybrid
   region: us-west-2

+# Remove VPC if not sure, what range to put.
 vpc:
   cidr: 10.20.0.0/16  # use /24, /28 for Smaller VPC (It will require explicit setup for provisioning VPC)